Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *Fast and simplified model testing* → ready-to-use models thanks to the playground functionality available directly in the interface.
 -* Rapid prototyping and DevOps AI* → ready-to-use environment for developing, testing, and deploying applications through standard interfaces.
 - *Multi-model and hybrid AI* → ability to combine open source and proprietary models in the same ecosystem.

+### High Performance Computing description

+The computational capacity is 14.3PFlops for the Davinci-2 is provided throught the GPUs NVIDIA H200 while 5PFlops for the Davinci-1 that is provided throught the GPU NVIDIA A100.
+Cooling is mixed, air and liquid depending on the technology and density-

+Technology assets:

+- CPU Intel Cascade Lake
+- CPU Intel Sapphire Rapids
+- CPU AMD EPYC Rome
+- CPU AMD EPYC Genoa
+- NVIDIA A100 GPU
+- NVIDIA Grace-Hopper
+- NVIDIA H200 GPU
+- NVIDIA RTX 8000 GPU
+- NVIDIA L40s GPU
+- AMD MI 300 GPU

+The infrastructure is hosted in Italy and managed entirely by internal staff.
+The architecture complies with NIST standards and is ISO27001 certified.
+Information management and protection is guaranteed by international standards and company policies.
+All data and infrastructure are hosted in Italy, with copying, backup, and redundancy systems.

+The virtualization platform used is OpenStack.
+Additional features developed by an internal team have been integrated into this platform.

+The entire application layer is based on Linux operating systems and open source software such as: Openstack, OpenPBS, Slurm.

+A testing system inside allows us to replicate features, so we can apply changes and patches without compromising production.

 ## Collaboration Family